 Worker classifications can most simply be distilled down to employees (who are classified as exempt or nonexempt under FLSA) and independent contractors.
 Independent contractors are neither exempt nor nonexempt.
 Since classifying a worker as an independent contractor means not having to guarantee FLSA benefits, some companies are actually misclassifying their employees as independent contractors.

-In 2021, the DOL withdrew the independent contractor rule, which would have made it easier for a company to hire a worker as an independent contractor instead of an employee.
-While there is no new rule in place, the ABC test is supported by President Joe Biden as the best way to determine if a worker can legally be classified as an independent contractor.
+In October 2022, the DOL proposed a new rule for classifying workers, which would reclassify certain independent contractors who are “economically dependent” on a company as employees.
+While there is no new rule officially in place, the ABC test is supported by President Joe Biden as the best way to determine if a worker can legally be classified as an independent contractor.

 Avoid Misclassification Problems With Proper Worker Classification Strategies